samkelemen/schwab_api/README.md

     string quotes(const string& symbols, const string& fields, const bool& indicative);
     string quotes(const string& symbol, const string& fields);

 See the official Charles Schwab page for more information.
-This project is an unnoficial interface to simplify accessing the API in c++.
+This project is an unnoficial interface to simplify accessing the API in C++.